Grindewald1900/Notebook/Final/Project2.md

 ### 2. Parallel Computation
     With the rapid development of CPU manufacturing technology, it has become more and more challenging to improve single-core performance, so CPU manufacturers turned to develop multicore processors.
 Consequently, people began to put more effort into parallel computation research, which means a problem can be solved by more than one processor simultaneously.
+    The traditional parallel model is what we call PRAM model(parallel random access memory), which is a shared memory machine deployed with some parallel algorithms.
+To deal with read/write conflicts, there are some strategies for PRAM, which include EREW(Exclusive read exclusive write)， CREW(Concurrent read exclusive write), ERCW(Exclusive read concurrent write), and CRCW(Concurrent read concurrent write).[]
-In this way, reconfiguration was raised to satisfy the need for this kind of problem.
+    Recent years, people find it hard to keep processors synchronized on PRAM, so reconfiguration was raised to satisfy the need for this kind of problem.
 Compared with traditional models, reconfigurable models can make better use of hardware resources, which means the processors could be used to run the tasks when available.
 As a result, reconfigurable models make it possible to solve the problem more efficiently.

 #### 2.1
 #### 2.1